 Any number of thoughts can flow through your mind throughout the work day, but only you can control which ones are invited to stay.
-Begin today to transform your life for the better by eliminating the following most common types of toxic thoughts:
+Begin today to transform your life for the better by eliminating the following common types of toxic thoughts:

 Worry.
 Jesus says in Matthew 6:25, “Therefore I tell you, do not worry” Later, in Luke 21:14 he also says “make up your mind not to worry.”
 Worrying changes nothing.
 It holds you back, slows you down, and gets you nowhere.
 Worried people have contaminated their thinking with a foreboding sense of misfortune.